 Aerobic Training for a Tactical Athlete

-“The demands of Ranger School entry and successful graduation demanded that he train like an endurance athlete,” explains Sam.
+“The demands of Ranger School entry and successful graduation demanded that he train like an endurance athlete,” explains Coach.
 “Long-duration weighted hikes, middle-distance running economy, and muscular endurance all played into his training plan as we worked to tune him up for both the entry fitness exams and the rigors of Ranger School itself.”

-In April 2017, about one year before the officer was due to start school, he embarked on a two-month base-building period with Sam that involved a high volume of low-intensity running.
+In April 2017, about one year before the officer was due to start school, he embarked on a two-month base-building period with coach that involved a high volume of low-intensity running.
 Then in June, they introduced circuit training, track work, hill sprints, and long uphill hikes with a heavy pack, usually in the 3-hour range.

 “Military operators are effectively professional athletes,” says Sam.
 “Their time and energies are devoted exclusively to being the best-prepared soldier they can be.
 This officer was no exception, and his dedication and commitment to the training showed in the progressive performance gains he saw over the course of the program.”
 By the end of summer, the officer’s 2-mile running time had dropped from 14:30 to 12:30, and he’d cut his 12-mile ruck time from 3 hours to 2:15.